rotznmu/stroke_prediction_capstone/README.md

 * **Problem 2:** Categorical features need to be converted to numeric data  **Solution:** I used one hot encoding to convert our categorical features to numeric.

 * **Problem 3:** A quick look at a correlation heatmaps reveals we have many features that are highly correlated.
 This can lead to the multicollinearity conundrum, as our regression model's regression coefficients related to the highly correlated variables will be unreliable.  **Solution:** Wherever there were pairs of highly correlated data, I removed one of them.
+Additionaly, other features were removed after using Random Forest to find feature importance.
+We compared the performance of the models using the reduced feature set to the full feature set.

-* **Problem 4:** Imbalanced dataset with the target variable. **Solution:** We used SMOTE oversampling technique to correct for this.
+* **Problem 4a:** Imbalanced dataset with the target variable. **Solution:** I used SMOTE oversampling technique to correct for this.

+* **Problem 4b:** Applying SMOTE before using GridSearchCV lead to extreme overfitting and poor hyperparameter tuning. **Solution:** I created a custom function that manually applies oversampling for the folds being trained on so the data didn't leak to the testing fold.

-* **Problem 5:** Non-standardized data. **Solution:** We standardized our data using StandardScaler()
+* **Problem 5:** Non-standardized data. **Solution:** I standardized our data using StandardScaler()

 ## 3. EDA